Stop and Search

 Used correctly it prevents, detects, and deters criminals whilst re-assuring the communities of Norfolk that they have an effective police service that they can rely on to protect them from harm.

 Please note: Only a police officer can search you.
-(A PCSO cannot search you unless in very specific circumstances around alcohol and tobacco confiscation.)

 You can only be stopped and searched if a police officer has good reason to suspect you are carrying: